Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Theory

 \section{Theory}

-This section introduces some preliminaries in Section \ref{concepts} and formally presents the TTSV model in Section \ref{sec:TTSV_model}.
-Sections \ref{sec:EfficiencyFiniteSample} and \ref{sec:SamplingSchemes} present finite sample efficiency results for the RV estimator, whereas Section \ref{sec:AsymptoticTheory} derives asymptotic results under random sampling.
-Finally, Section \ref{sec:MMN} presents asymptotic theory for the pre-averaging RV estimator under a noisy TTSV price process.
+This section introduces some preliminaries in Section \ref{concepts} and presents the TTSV model in Section \ref{sec:TTSV_model}.
+Sections \ref{sec:EfficiencyFiniteSample} and \ref{sec:SamplingSchemes} establish finite sample efficiency results for the RV estimator, which is complemented by additional theory in Appendix~\ref{sec:EfficientSamplingUptoT} that allows for employing information from the entire trading day.